Updated 28/01/2026:

 Combat Master: COD-Lite Without the Bloat

 Lean downloads and snappy matches.
-The base game stays friendly to older Windows rigs; just note newer, separate modes may need stronger hardware.
+The base game stays friendly to older Windows rigs, just note newer, separate modes may need stronger hardware.

 - Minimum highlights: Runs on Windows 7-era hardware with 4 GB RAM in the main client.